jruby/activerecord-jdbc-adapter/README.txt

   * base jdbc (<tt>activerecord-jdbc-adapter</tt>).
 Supports all available databases via JDBC, but requires you to download and manually install the database vendor's JDBC driver .jar file.
   * mysql (<tt>activerecord-jdbcmysql-adapter</tt>)
-  * postgres (<tt>activerecord-jdbcpostgres-adapter</tt>)
+  * postgresql (<tt>activerecord-jdbcpostgresql-adapter</tt>)
   * derby (<tt>activerecord-jdbcderby-adapter</tt>)
   * hsqldb (<tt>activerecord-jdbchsqldb-adapter</tt>)

 2. If you're using Rails 2.0, you may skip to the next step.
-For Rails prior to version 2.0,you'll need to add one-time setup to your config/environment.rb file in your Rails application.
+For Rails prior to version 2.0, you'll need to add one-time setup to your config/environment.rb file in your Rails application.
 Add the following lines just before the <code>Rails::Initializer</code>.
+(If you're using ActiveRecord-JDBC under the old gem name used in versions 0.5 and earlier, replace 'activerecord-jdbc-adapter' with 'ActiveRecord-JDBC' below.)

     if RUBY_PLATFORM =~ /java/
       require 'rubygems'